SU_A_08

 [i] Where did your three brothers study and work?

-[i] So they didn’t go to college?
+[i] So they didn’t go to university?

 [r] No.